-Clause 24 of the ABPI Code incorporates the requirements of

-the EFPIA Disclosure Code without any significant variation.
+Clause 24 of the ABPI Code incorporates the requirements of the EFPIA Disclosure Code without any significant variation.
 Companies must document and publicly disclose certain transfers of value made directly or indirectly to healthcare professionals and healthcare organisations located in Europe.
-The transfers of value covered are: (i) joint working; (ii) donations, grants and benefits in kind provided to institutions, organisations and associations; (iii) contracts between companies and institutions, organisations and associations; (iv) sponsorship of attendance by healthcare professionals and other relevant decision-makers at meetings; (v) fees and expenses paid to healthcare professionals and other relevant decision makers, or to their employers on their behalf; and (vi) contributions towards the costs of meetings paid to healthcare organisations or to third parties managing events on their behalf, which may include sponsorship of healthcare professionals by way of registration fees and accommodation and travel.
+The transfers of value covered are: (i) Joint Working; (ii) donations, grants and benefits in kind provided to institutions, organisations and associations; (iii) contracts between companies and institutions, organisations and associations; (iv) sponsorship of attendance by healthcare professionals and other relevant decision makers at meetings; (v) fees and expenses paid to healthcare professionals and other relevant decision makers, or to their employers on their behalf; and (vi) contributions towards the costs of meetings paid to healthcare organisations or to third parties managing events on their behalf, which may include sponsorship of healthcare professionals by way of registration fees and accommodation and travel.
+Package deals relating to ordinary course purchases and sales of medicinal products are not subject to the disclosure obligation.
 The requirement to disclose transfers of value arises independently of whether the company has obtained a marketing authorisation for a medicinal product.

-Disclosure of transfers of value to UK health professionals and health organisations by ABPI members and non-members who have agreed to comply with the Code and their affiliates, must be made on the central platform for disclosure in the UK.
-The use of the central platform is mandatory for ABPI members and non-members who have agreed to comply with the Code, but other companies may also use it Companies are free to provide additional disclosure by providing the information on their own company websites.
-A template which companies can use to comply with the disclosure obligations is available to download from the PMCPA's website.
+Disclosure of transfers of value to UK health professionals and health organisations by ABPI members and non-members who have agreed to comply with the Code and their affiliates must be made on the central platform for disclosure in the UK.
+The use of the central platform is mandatory for ABPI members and non-members who have agreed to comply with the Code, but other companies may also use it.
+Companies are free to provide additional disclosure by providing the information on their own company websites.
+A new 2019 template which companies can use to comply with the disclosure obligations is available to download from the PMCPA's website.

-The relevant information must be disclosed in respect of transfers of value made in 2015, and each calendar year thereafter; these disclosure requirements do not apply to transfers of value made in calendar years prior to 2015.
 Disclosure must be made annually, in the first six months after the end of the calendar year in which the transfers were made, and must remain in the public domain for at least three years from the time of disclosure.